danielshaya/reactivejournal/README.md

 `FastProducer` produces `MarketData` which is consumer by `SlowConsumerObserver` (in the case of Observable) or `SlowConsumerSubscriber` (in the case of Flowable).

+#### FastProducerSlowConsumer_SameThreadStrategy

+This is the simplest strategy which invloves running the FastProducer and SlowConsumer on the same thread.
+The obvious problem here is that the FastProducer is limited to producing at the same speed the SlowConsumer can consume.

+Here the 'back pressure' being applied by the SlowConsumer is pretty crass and works by slowing down the producer.
+In most cases this is not a viable option.

+Lets look at some more sophisticated options.

+####